grafana/mimir/pkg/scheduler/DESIGN.md

 ### Solution: Query Component Partitioning by Querier-Worker

-This solution is inspired by a research paper from Brown University and Microsoft [Two-Dimensional Fair Queuing for Multi-Tenant Cloud Services](https://people.mpi-sws.org/~jcmace/papers/mace20162dfq.pdf).
+This solution is inspired by a research paper from Brown University and Microsoft:
+[Two-Dimensional Fair Queuing for Multi-Tenant Cloud Services](https://people.mpi-sws.org/~jcmace/papers/mace20162dfq.pdf).

 Querier-worker connections are partitioned evenly across up to four possible query-component nodes